docker/docs/engine/security/apparmor.md

 user has the `docker-engine` (Docker Engine Daemon) profile loaded.

 > **Note**: On version of Ubuntu > 14.04 this is all fine and well, but Trusty
-> users might run into some issues when trying to `docker exec`.
+> users might run into some issues when trying to `docker container exec`.

 Look at another log line: